If your old gas grill is not functioning anymore but is still in good condition, converting it into a charcoal grill is a great idea.

 Pour The Lit Charcoal: Make sure you wear protective gloves and hold the chimney by its handles.
 Now pour the lit charcoal into the grill grate and spread the coals in the grate using long tongs.

 With a paper towel (soaked in vegetable or olive oil), rub the grate.
-It will keep the foods from sticking to the grate.
+It will keep the food from sticking to the grate.

 The coals will provide high heat within 10 minutes.
 You’ve to control the intake and exhaust vent to maintain the temperature you want.